Implementing our standards

 We have established a clear responsible procurement process to help our procurement teams communicate with suppliers, implement our standards, and assess and monitor supplier performance.

-We review potential new suppliers against our Global Responsible Procurement Standards as part of our established sourcing processes.
+We review potential new suppliers against our Global Standards as part of our established sourcing processes.

-We continue to risk assess all existing suppliers, and categorise them as low, medium or high risk, taking into account the supplier’s location and the type of product or service they supply and the potential impact on our business.
-So far we have assessed 5,661 suppliers.
-See the Our performance section for more information.
+We continue to risk assess all existing suppliers, and categorise them as low or high risk, taking into account the supplier’s location and the type of product or service they supply and the potential impact on our business.
+See the Our performance section for information on the number of assessments to date.

 Our buyers and supplier managers regularly reassess the risk level of the suppliers they manage.